 Meaning

-“I’d rather be two strokes ahead going into the last day than two strokes behind.
+In the quote “I’d rather be two strokes ahead going into the last day than two strokes behind.
 Having said that, it’s probably easier to win coming from behind.
 There is no fear in chasing.
-There is fear in being chased.” presents a viewpoint centered on courage.
-It implies that bravery means acting despite fear and encourages us to remember that resilience grows through challenges.
+There is fear in being chased.,” the emphasis is on courage.
+It highlights the thought that courage appears in moments of uncertainty while implying that small acts of bravery matter.

 Theme